FredCoddy/python_directory_tree/README.md

 # Python Directory tree

-Algorithm that recursively produces a depth-indented listing of files.
+See directory tree structure with homemade Python Algorithm that recursively produces a depth-indented listing of files.

 # Usage